zyme-xd/discordcaptcha/README.md

 Ignore line 8,9,11,12,13
 At line 10 you can edit the prefix, if there is an other bot with the same prefix.
-Notice that the prefix shouldn't be longer than 1 Char.
+Notice that the prefix shouldn't be longer than 1 Char\n
 At line 14 you can see an array, if you never heard of it, read this: https://www.w3schools.com/js/js_arrays.asp You can add as much blocked accounts as you want.
 At line 28 you can see a variable called userRoleID.
 Please create a new role (name doesnt matter) and get the role ID.